 Can I legally marry my cousin?

 Same-Sex Marriage Recognition

 Are same sex marriages legal?

 Yes, Monroe County will issue marriage licenses to same-sex couples.
-Michigan recognizes same-sex marriages as valid as any other marriage.
+Alabama recognizes same-sex marriages as valid as any other marriage.